Skip to main content

 • Prevent incidents and mitigate risks.

-• Engage people in the charity, and even third parties, to help manage risks.
+• Engage people in the charity and relevant third parties to help manage risks.

 • Take action and respond effectively when concerns, suspicion or complaints arise.